floweredscarf/su25/labs/lab05/index.md

 >
 > We will consider a constant time operation to be some piece of code or method call, whose runtime (meaning the number of steps the program takes to complete execution) does not depend on the size of the inputs to the function.
 For insertion, imagine that the size of the input refers to the length of the list.
 A constant time insertion would thus mean that, regardless of the length of this list, the runtime of an insertion at the front or back of the list would take the same amount of time.
 >
-> Think about how a doubly-linked list will compare to that of a singly-linked list, and discuss with your partner how the doubly-linked list improves these runtimes.
-Make sure you both understand this concept before continuing.
+> Think about how a doubly-linked list will compare to that of a singly-linked list, and discuss with someone how the doubly-linked list improves these runtimes.
+Make sure you understand this concept before continuing.

 If we are using a sentinel, then it will look like this: